elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### First-Class Functions

-Anonymous functions are simply variables, so they can be passed as arguments to other functions and also can serve as a return value.
+Anonymous functions are first-class values, so they can be passed as arguments to other functions and also can serve as a return value.
 There is a special syntax to allow named functions be treated in the same manner.

 **Erlang**